-Flushing Meadows Park
+9. Flushing Meadows Corona Park

-One of the many reasons to make the trip out to Flushing Meadows Park includes its seasonal display of cherry blossoms in New York each spring.
+One of the many reasons to make the trip out to Flushing Meadows Corona Park includes its seasonal display of cherry blossoms in New York each spring.
 168 cherry trees are scattered around the park, a donation from the Cherry Association of Japan, and the Japanese American Association on Arbor Day 1992.

-Today, the dark pink, and pale white cherry blossoms can be found all throughout the largest park in Queens.
+Today, the dark pink and pale white cherry blossoms can be found all throughout the largest park in Queens.
 The views of the cherry trees along the walkways are best found around the iconic Unisphere in the middle of the park.

 It’s always a pleasure to visit anytime during the season, but in addition, the park hosts the opportunity to experience an authentic cherry blossom festival in NYC each year.
 The Sakura Matsuri Festival held annually at Flushing Meadows is a lively event filled with cultural spectacles for the season.

-Snug Harbor Cultural Center
+12. Snug Harbor Cultural Center & Botanical Garden

-For those looking for a more private and secluded location to view cherry blossoms in NYC, the Snug Harbor Cultural Center located in the Staten Island Botanical Garden provides the perfect ambiance and picturesque views at every turn.
+For those looking for a more private and secluded location to view cherry blossoms in NYC, the Snug Harbor Cultural Center located in the Staten Island Botanical Gardens provides the perfect ambiance and picturesque views at every turn.

 Picnic pavilions are located in several locations throughout Snug Harbor as well, making it a perfect day trip to celebrate the Spring blooming season!
 Entrance to Snug Harbor’s main campus is free, while the garden costs $5, or $4 for students and seniors, and free for children under 5 and active military members.